tasti/react-linkify/README.md

-# react-urlize
+# react-linkify
-React component to parse URLs into links
+React component to parse URLs in text into clickable links